Employee or Person Not Resident in Québec

 - foreign farm workers;

-- foreign employees who do not hold employment in Canada (see the note below);
+- foreign employees who do not hold employment in Canada, unless:

 If an individual is not resident in Canada in the year or becomes a resident during the year, the deductions and personal tax credits that the individual can enter on the Source Deductions Return (form TP-1015.3-V) may be limited.
 For more information, see Source Deductions Return.

 If a foreign employee whose country of origin has a social security agreement with Québec is temporarily posted to Québec, the employee's salary or wages are generally not subject to:

 - the employer contribution to the health services fund.